 This page talks you through our Academic Misconduct process and lets you know what to do and where to get more advice.

 The University will use this Procedure to consider concerns raised about the academic integrity of work submitted for credit or award of the University.

 The Procedure does not consider whether or not a student intended to commit academic misconduct, but only that academic misconduct occurred.

-The University defines a range of types of academic misconduct (please see section 2.2 of the Procedure for the full definitions):
+The University defines a range of types of academic misconduct (please see the Procedure for the full definitions):

 - Plagiarism involves taking the work of another using it as if it were one’s own.
 The source of the original material is hidden by not referencing it properly or by paraphrasing it without acknowledgement or by not mentioning it at all.
 Plagiarism may occur in all forms of assessment, including written examinations.